juddfranklin1/eventful-widget/readme.md

 * npm install
 * npm start

-npm test
+* npm test (runs cypress.io)
-(testing tbd) Strongly considering using cypress.io for testing.

-backed by webpack
+* backed by webpack

-data can be stored in Firebase if desired.
+Data can be stored in Firebase if desired.
 More options for data storage is a future priority.

 ## A little widget that is intended to track events on a page.